processone/fast_xml/README.md

 - XML stream parsing: Suitable for large XML document, or infinite network XML stream like XMPP.

+This module can parse files much faster than built-in module `xmerl`.
+Depending on file complexity and size `xml_stream:parse_element/1` can be 8-18 times faster than calling `xmerl_scan:string/2`.

 ## Building

 Erlang XML parser can be build as follow: